Bowire

 All hands on deck: every community channel →

-No catch.
 No paid tier, no account wall, no telemetry.
-Every feature on this page is in the free tier, because there is no other tier.
-Fork it, audit it, embed it in commercial products.
+Fork it, audit it, embed it.

 Set sail.
 Discover APIs.